tazama-lf/EKS-helm/README.md

 1. **Access Each Rule Processor Job:**

-- Navigate to the job configuration for each rule processor, such as TMS, Typology, etc.
+- Navigate to the job configuration for each rule processor, such as TMS, Typology, etc. Click on `configure` to be able to edit
 - Within each job, look for the section where you can define or edit the repository from which the job will fetch the code or artifacts.

 2. **Repository Configuration:**

 - Set the **Repository URL** to the Git repository where the code for the processor is located.
 This is typically a URL like https://github.com/<Repository>/event-director/.
+- Since Tazama services codebase lives in 2 github organization accounts, you'll need to change `$Repository` for rule-processors to be `tazama-lf`.
+It's okay to hardcode this.
 - Under Credentials, select the appropriate credentials from the drop-down list, such as **Github Creds**, which should correspond to the credentials that have access to the repository.

 3. **Kubernetes Configuration:**